CLSherrod/clsherrod.github.io/_pages/subscribed.md

 title: Subscribe Success
 permalink: /subscribed/
 teaser: /assets/images/books-header.webp
-header:
-  image: /assets/images/books-header.webp
+robots: noindex,nofollow
 ---
 You have successful subscribed to my newsletter.
-Check your email for a welcome email from me.
-It’s from chris@christophersherrod.com.
+Check your email for a welcome email from me, Christopher Sherrod.

 I'll let you know when I have something new out.